A. Conduct Which Impacts The Community

 h.
 Activation of alarm system due to unauthorized use of fire doors.
 This will likely result in a $150 fine.

 i.
 Smoking.
 Smoking (including e-cigarettes), or evidence of smoking or tobacco use, is not permitted in any of the residence areas or academic/administrative buildings.
 This includes individual rooms, apartments, suites, common areas, bathrooms, etc. Anyone smoking outside should be at least 25 feet from any building on campus.
 There may likely be a $250 room recovery fee for students who do not comply in order to cover the extensive cost of restoring rooms to a smoke-free condition.

 10. Solicitation and Posting: The distribution of flyers on campus advertising alcoholic beverages or drink specials is strictly prohibited.
 All selling and soliciting of merchandise and services on campus is prohibited.
-Also prohibited is the advertising of such solicitation or sale, as well as any posted materials in common areas that are not specifically approved by the College Activities Office or the Office of Housing and Residential Life.
+Also prohibited is the advertising of such solicitation or sale, as well as any posted materials in common areas that are not specifically approved by the Student Activities Office or the Office of Housing and Residential Life.
 Including, but not limited to placing flyers/handbills under doors, taping flyers/handbills to doors.